Skip to content

 Population Trends in the Somerset Hills

-One thing that I’ve learned as a township historian in this area is everyone has a point of view on what changed the area over the years.
-No matter who you talk to you typically hear that the area is nothing like it used to be.
-But what did it used to be depends on how far you look back.
+As a former township historian in this area, I learned that everyone has a point of view on what changed the area over the years.
+No matter who you talk to, you typically hear that the area is nothing like it used to be.
+But what it used to be depends on how far you look back.

-Looking back to the 1700’s in the Somerset Hills we’ve recognized a few things.
-First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small tight knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure this great country we live in today.
-If you look at the population trends in the area since the Revolutionary War you will find a whole bunch of historic events that re-shaped the area we live in today.
+Looking back to the 1700s in the Somerset Hills, we recognize a few things.
+First, the Somerset Hills townships are tucked behind the Watchung Mountains in a small, tight-knit area hiding from the urban juggernauts of Newark and New York City, a fact General Washington leveraged to secure this great country we live in today.
+If you look at the population trends in the area since the Revolutionary War, you will find a whole bunch of historic events that have reshaped the area we live in today.
 Let’s take a look and see what we found.
 And if you were born and raised in the area, we hope you’ll post a comment at the end of the piece and keep us honest. 🙂

 Click the image to enlarge.